kheraud/pubsubbeat-docker/README.md

 ```

 ## Usage ##
 A pubsubbeat configuration file is expected at `/usr/share/pubsubbeat/pubsubbeat.yml`.
-See [original repository](https://github.com/GoogleCloudPlatform/pubsubbeat) for configuration options.
+See [original repository](https://github.com/GoogleCloudPlatform/pubsubbeat) for configuration : `pubsubbeat.reference.yml`.

 You will also need to configure a google service account to access your target pubsub topic.
 It is adviced to put this file in `/usr/share/pubsubbeat/` directory also.